Typhoid and Paratyphoid Fever

 If you have had close contact with someone who has typhoid or paratyphoid fever, you may also need faeces testing and to stay away from work, school or child care while awaiting the results.
 Contact your Public Health Unit for advice.

 Good hygiene is the single most effective way of reducing spread of the disease, particularly effective hand washing.
 Hand washing is especially important after using the toilet and before preparing or handling food.

 Antibiotics are usually used for the treatment of typhoid and paratyphoid fever.

 Because the bacteria are passed in the faeces and urine of infected people, good hygiene is the most effective way of preventing the spread of the disease.
-Hands should be washed thoroughly in soap and water for at least 15 seconds and then dried thoroughly.
+Wash hands thoroughly with soap and water, rubbing together for at least 20 seconds and dry thoroughly.
 It is important to wash hands after going to the toilet, touching soiled linen or articles and before preparing or eating food.

-Overseas travellers visiting high risk areas should avoid potentially contaminated water and food:
+Overseas travellers visiting high risk areas should avoid potentially contaminated water and food.
+Additional advice includes: